Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Weak and strong graph orbifolds

 \section{Weak and strong graph orbifolds}

 In this appendix we provide proofs of some needed facts about graph orbifolds.
 We show that a weak graph orbifold is the result of performing $0$-surgeries on a strong graph orbifold.
 (Since we don't require strong graph orbifolds to be connected, we need only one.)
+A similar result appears in \cite[Section 2.4]{Faessler}.

 In order to clarify the arguments, we prove the corresponding manifold results before proving the orbifold results.